-Nevertheless I do not identify as a “Traditionalist” for a few important reasons.
+Nevertheless this apostolate does not identify as “Traditionalist” for a few important reasons.
 First, these three assertions above are “doubtful matters” in the sense taken above.
 Thus no Catholic should identify himself with them (at least at a fundamental level) since they are not essential to the faith.
 These are difficult matters and those Catholics who do not agree with these three points are not for this reason in danger of damnation.
 It is rather denial of the points contained in the Confession of Faith that can endanger salvation.

 Second, the term “traditionalist” itself is not traditional—it was not used by saints or doctors of the past and it is unwise to use a different term than what they used.

 Third, it quickly allows other Catholics to dismiss traditionalism from the conversation about this crisis, missing the opportunity to build alliances with Conservative Catholics who may not agree with the above points but do agree on the essentials of Catholic faith and morals.
 (It would be unwise, too, for Traditionalists to dismiss Conservatives for what they can bring to the fight in this crisis.
 One of the pioneers of the Traditionalist movement, Dietrich Von Hildebrand, was also deeply influenced by “Conservative” Catholicism by utilizing phenomenology, like John Paul II did.)

 Fifth, traditionalists have an unhealthy habit of identifying Thomism with the faith and the faith with Thomism.
 It is true that Thomism above all has helped shape the faith since the 13th century and a return to Thomism is a significant answer to our crisis.
 But this over-emphasis on Thomism tends to exclude the other Latin philosophical schools like Scotism as well as the Greek schools like the Cappadocian Fathers and the Alexandrian school, as well as the sadly neglected Syrian school.